DigitalPublishingToolkit/TOD15-Online-Courtship/md/07_Casimiro.md

 and cultural change (innovation and tradition) in what gender roles are concerned in the Portuguese context.

-##Self-presentation on the Internet: the Portuguese Case
+## Self-Presentation on the Internet: the Portuguese Case

 In Portugal, printed dating ads have been studied, namely from a major daily Portuguese newspaper,[^7_Casimiro_38] but online dating is severely lacking